carbon-language/carbon-lang/docs/project/review_managers.md

 COMMENT DEADLINE - YYYY-MM-DD

-We’re asking that interested contributors please try to comment on this proposal, either in the doc or this topic, by end-of-day DAYOFWEEK, MONTH DD, Pacific Time.
+We’re asking that interested contributors please try to comment on this proposal, either in the pull request or this topic, by end-of-day DAYOFWEEK, MONTH DD, Pacific Time.
 We’d like to resolve discussion at that point in order to request a decision.
 ```